World Penguin Day 2020

 THREATS

-Human behaviour has the most detrimental effect on penguins’ environment and major cause their decline in numbers.
+Human behaviour has the most detrimental effect on penguins’ environment and is a major cause of their decline in numbers.

 Overfishing